mskgreenbaumlab/Onboarding/README.md

 ## Communication
 ### Slack (primary method of communication)
 Fill out this form requesting access for Slack, Box, and GSuite - https://thespot.mskcc.org/esc?id=sc_cat_item&sys_id=6613a2cadbdf5c10636a0e85ca9619d8
-Reach out to Tiffany Cordero (corderot@mskcc.org) regarding a Slack request.
+Reach out to Cristina Radu (raduc@mskcc.org) regarding a Slack request.
 Once she invites you, you can use your MSK email to join the Slack.
 Workspace name: greenbaumlab.slack.com
 Teams
 Some labs use Teams for instant message or file sharing.
 Some people prefer it because it's integrated with other Microsoft products (eg. file sharing, calendar).